Mastercorp/StarCategorizer/README.md

 A backup of your sharedconfig.vdf is automatically made.

 Start: beginn with stripping your sharedconfig.vdf and adding categorys to your games in the library.
-Cancel: Quit the current connection.
-(Changes to your sharedconfig.vdf are still saved)
+Cancel: cancel the connection and revert any changes made.
 Quit: exits the programm.